Giorgio003/Youtube-TV/README.md

 ## Installation

-After obtaining your API Key, fill it in `ytv.js` near the top via this line:
+After obtaining your API Key, fill it in `src/ytv.js` near the top via this line:
 `var apiKey = 'YOUR_API_KEY_HERE';`

-Include both the `ytv.css` and `ytv.js` in your HTML file and you are good to go.
+Now you can just include both the `ytv.css` and `ytv.js` in your HTML file, or you can minify styles and scripts with [Grunt.js](http://gruntjs.com/) and include generated files in `dist/` on your site.

 ```html
 <link href="src/ytv.css" type="text/css" rel="stylesheet" />